-Ongoing work to the stormwater system map this reporting year was expanded to include the location of manholes as well as the locations of oil and sand traps on private property.
+Ongoing work to the stormwater system map last reporting year included the location of manholes as well as the locations of oil and sand traps on private property.
 The mapping also included locating bridges (i.e. culverts and other types of waterway crossings) greater than twenty feet wide.